HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 .. note::

    A complete data package containing data files for Switzerland for simulation with DEM is in preparation and will be published soon.
 This way, the modeller will not have to create their own data sets.
+In the interim, reach out to us (:doc:`../contact`) for a data exchange.

 **Step 3: Configuation files**